Updated June 27, 2023

 Why do we Use the Prototype Model?

-The prototype model is used because of its advantages.
-It gives a clear picture of software that is being developed and not to the client earlier and before the implementation stage as well.
+Developers utilize the prototype model due to its various advantages.
+Developers use the prototype model due to its multiple advantages.
 It helps in saving the later part of issues that might occur.
-It helps in the communication of client and developer to make the product as per requirement and easier to understand them as well for the developers from the viewpoint of the customer.
+It allows the client and developer to communicate to make the product as per requirement and is easier to understand for the developers from the customer’s viewpoint.
 The prototype model provides different types of models as well.

 - Rapid Prototyping.